 Coeliac disease (pronounced see-lee-yak) is a auto-immune disease causing some adults and children to react to the gluten, the protein found in wheat, barley and rye.
 Gluten is in bread, biscuits, cakes, pasta, beer, pizza and in many manufactured foods.

 Gluten can sometimes be contained within ingredients of foods, e.g. soups, sauces, gravy, crisps, chocolate, sweets and ready-meals.
 In these cases, it can be hard to tell if the food is safe to eat for coeliacs.

-Some people with coeliac disease are also sensitive to the protein found in oats.
-If a person with coeliac disease eats gluten, the lining of the small intestine becomes damaged, reducing their ability to absorb the nutrients from food.
+If a person with coeliac disease eats gluten, their intestine becomes damaged.
+This reduces their ability to absorb nutrients from food.
 This can lead to various symptoms and complications, if undiagnosed.

 - Read about the causes of coeliac disease